 DIC TAT

 DIC TAT comprises a synchronized two channel video and a suite of drawings, The work explores variations of mark making while drawing to the pulse of a metronome.
 The metronome ‘dictates’ the pace, beating out precise measures for the drawing hand to follow.
-In music the function of a metronome is to regularize a player’s timing, but here the objective is the opposite.
-Split seconds between beats allow choices – choices which result in variation, a line can be longer, shorter, curved or straight, it can change direction or require the pressure on the drawing tool to vary.
-Although the hand endevours to observe the strictly measured beat, the mind retains a freedom and the resulting marks are notably varied, expressive and irregular.
+In music a metronome’s function is to regularize the player’s timing, but here the objective is the opposite.
+Split seconds between beats allow for choice, choices which result in variation; a line can be longer, shorter, curved or straight, it can change direction or require the pressure on the drawing hand to vary.
+Although the hand endeavours to observe the strictly measured beat, the mind retains a freedom and the resulting marks are notably varied, expressive and irregular.

 metronome-dictating-drawings